Finite-Function-Encoding Quantum States: Polynomial Representability and Normal Form

-where the $c_{ij}$ are restricted by the composite degree of the corresponding monomials, i.e. the coefficient of the first row are smaller than $4$ and the coefficients of the second row are smaller than $2$.
+where the $c_{ij}$ are restricted by the composite degree of the corresponding monomials, i.e. the coefficients \bl{in} the first row are smaller than $2^{2-0}=4$ and the coefficients \bl{in} the second row are smaller than $2^{2-1}=2$.

-Finally let us take a quick glance at the case of composite dimension, i.e. $d=p_1^{m_1}\dots p_r^{m_r}$: First, it is straight forward to use the method from before to find a unique polynomial representative for each prime factor $p_i^{m_i}$.
+Finally, let us take \bl{a look} at the case of \bl{arbitrary}{} composite dimension, i.e., $d=p_1^{m_1}\dots p_r^{m_r}$: First, it is straightforward to use the method \bl{above} to find a unique polynomial representative for each prime factor $p_i^{m_i}$.
 Now, each monomial of these polynomials will be found in the polynomial for the composite degree.
 If the same monomial appears in multiple polynomials for different $p_i^{m_i}$ its coefficients in the composite degree are found by the Chinese remainder theorem.
 In other words let $c_i\in \mathds{Z}_{p_i^{m_i}}$ be the coefficients of an arbitrary fixed monomial in each of the polynomials in prime factor $p_i^{m_i}$.
-Then the corresponding coefficient $c\in \mathds{Z}_d$ for the composite $d$ is the unique solution to the system of congruences, i.e. $c\equiv c_i\mod{(p_{i}^{m_i})} $.
+Then the corresponding coefficient $c\in \mathds{Z}_d$ for the composite $d$ is the unique solution to the system of congruences $c\equiv c_i\mod{(p_{i}^{m_i})} $.